What is Project Management Organizational Structure?

 • Conflicts may arise due to the promotion of another employee.

-• The functional manager pays attention to only his department; he usually doesn’t care for other teams or sections.
+• The functional manager pays attention only to his department; he usually doesn’t care for other teams or sections.

 • Poor communications and poor inter-department coordination.